idelchi/envsync/README.md

 # list all variables in a profile
 envprof list dev

+# list all variables in a profile with inheritance information
+envprof list dev -v

 # list a specific variable
 envprof list dev DB_URL

 # export for shell eval
-eval "$(envprof export dev)"
+eval "$(envprof export [--prefix=export] dev)"

+# or enter a subshell with the environment loaded,
+# optionally inheriting environment variables from the parent shell
+envprof shell [--inherit] [--shell <shell|detected>] dev

 # export profile to a file
 envprof export dev .env
 ```

-The following flags are available:
+The following flags are available on all commands:

 - `--file`, `-f`: Specify a file (or list of fallbacks) to load.
   Defaults to `ENVPROF_FILE` or `envprof.yaml, envprof.yml, envprof.toml`.